What Is Stage 4 Mesothelioma?

 Should I consider end-of-life planning?

-Some patients find talking in advance with their family and medical team about end-of-life care preferences can bring peace of mind, allowing them to focus on the present and their treatment.
+Talking in advance with your family and medical team about end-of-life care preferences can bring peace of mind.
+Some stage 4 mesothelioma patients find it allows them to focus on the present and their treatment.

 Ask your medical team for a blank copy of all documents they recommend.
 Find a trusted lawyer to draft binding documents.
 These can help you plan for end-of-life medical care.